Joyce

 India Flag

-A Computer Scientist Who Refused to Abandon His Love for Mythology
+A Gifted Computer Scientist Keen to Also Explore His Love of Mythology

-A gifted student under pressure to drop one of his two real intellectual loves.
-Here’s how he kept both – and gained admission to a top-5 UK program as a result.
+A multi-talented student under pressure to drop one of his two intellectual passions.
+Here’s how pursuing both earned him admission to a top-5 UK program.

 Read the Full Story